postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

     * **Update group attributes**: Updates a group's name in Postman.

     * **Update group members**: Adds or removes members from a group in Postman.

-    * **Activate group**: Creates a new user group in your Postman team and activates authentication for each group member.

-    * **Deactivate group**: Removes a group of users from your Postman team and deactivates their accounts, blocking them from authenticating into Postman.

-        > User accounts and the data corresponding to them won't be deleted.
-To permanently delete a user account and its data, [contact Postman support](https://www.postman.com/support/).

-    * **Reactivate group**: Reactivates an existing deactivated group by unblocking the user accounts' authentication into Postman and adds the accounts back to your Postman team.

 Currently, Postman doesn't support the following provisioning features: